AutomatedLab/AutomatedLab/LabSources/ISOs/README.md

 # ISOs folder

-Please all ISOs that AutomatedLab should find automatically in here.
+Place all ISOs that AutomatedLab should find automatically in here.